mayankjaiswal12/Financial-News-Sentiment-Stock-Signal-Dashboard/README.md

 scikit-learn classifier for next-day direction, benchmarks it against honest baselines, serves it from FastAPI, and monitors it for drift.

+It is built to answer the question *correctly* rather than to produce a flattering number — and the correct answer turns out to be **no edge**.
+The project's real output is the machinery that establishes that: a point-in-time harness, a leakage experiment that quantifies the alternative, and a cross-sectional backtest reported net of costs.

 **Python · Transformers · scikit-learn · FastAPI · SQL · Pandas/NumPy · Matplotlib/Seaborn**

 ---